 Croissant Bread Pudding with Dried Cherries and Butterscotch Chips - If you're looking for an easy way to transform your leftover stale croissants into a comforting and decadent dessert or breakfast dish, look no further!
 This homemade croissant bread pudding with dried cherries and butterscotch chips has a smooth, buttery texture and flavor that is almost impossible to resist.
+This bread pudding recipe will soon become one of your families' new favorite desserts.

 This is a recipe that we made for Springs Orleans restaurant in Colorado, and was a huge favorite.
 We like to pair it with a creamy vanilla infused bourbon crème anglaise, but it's amazing with a simple dust of powdered sugar and berries also.